quixio/quix-docs/docs/tutorials/sentiment-analysis/overview.md

 ???
 "Transcript"

     0:01 Hi there, welcome to this video on creating a quick project.
-I should point out before I get into this video that I'm using the beta development environment at Quicks and so what you see may be slightly different when you're testing Quicks.
+I should point out before I get into this video that I'm using the beta development environment at Quix and so what you see may be slightly different when you're testing Quicks.

     0:21 Okay, so having said that I'll get straight into creating a new project.
 You can see this button over here.
 I'm going to click that to create a new project.

-    0:33 The new workflow in Quicks starts with creating a project.
+    0:33 The new workflow in Quix starts with creating a project.
 Everything is done inside a project.
 Generally speaking, I'm simplifying it quite a lot.

     0:44 A project corresponds to a Git repository.
 So everything that you create, including your pipeline configuration and so on, will be stored in a Git repository.